ATNF/askapsoft/Code/Doc/user/current/doc/recipes/Imaging.rst

     Cimager.solver.Clean.solutiontype=MAXBASE

 The deep cleaning mode (borrowed from wsclean) can be used to clean below the noise level.
-Normally we can clean a large area to about 4-5 sigma, without getting too many spurious noise components.
+Normally you can clean a large area to about 4-5 sigma, without getting too many spurious noise components.
 The deep cleaning mode uses the existing components as a mask to clean deeper.
 This can be effective for extended sources that need to be cleaned to <1 sigma to reduce the sidelobes and fully capture all the flux.
 In Miriad or CASA you would set clean boxes around these sources or use automatic clean boxes,